-- 1. To exercise reasonable care and diligence; - 2.
-To account in a timely manner for money and property received from or on behalf of the buyer; - 3.
-To be loyal to the buyer by not taking action that is adverse or detrimental to the buyer's interest in a transaction; - 4.
-To disclose in a timely manner to the buyer any conflict of interest, existing or contemplated; - 5.
-To advise the buyer to seek expert advice on matters related to the transaction beyond the agent's expertise; - To maintain confidential information from or about the buyer except under subpoena or court order, even after termination of the agency relationship; and - Unless agreed otherwise in writing, to make a continuous, good faith effort to find property for the buyer, except a buyer's agent is not required to seek additional properties for the buyer while the buyer is subject to a contract for purchase.
+- (1) To exercise reasonable care and diligence; - (2) To account in a timely manner for money and property received from or on behalf of the buyer; - (3) To be loyal to the buyer by not taking action that is adverse or detrimental to the buyer's interest in a transaction; - To disclose in a timely manner to the buyer any conflict of interest, existing or contemplated; - (5) To advise the buyer to seek expert advice on matters related to the transaction that are beyond the agent's expertise; - (6) To maintain confidential information from or about the buyer except under subpoena or court order, even after termination of the agency relationship; and - (7) Unless agreed otherwise in writing, to make a continuous, good faith effort to find property for the buyer, except that a buyer's agent is not required to seek additional properties for the buyer while the buyer is subject to a contract for purchase.

-None of these affirmative duties of an agent may be waived, except #7.
-The affirmative duty listed in #7 can only be waived by written agreement between buyer and agent.
+None of these affirmative duties of an agent may be waived, except (7).
+The affirmative duty listed in (7) can only be waived by written agreement between buyer and agent.
+Under Oregon law, a buyer's agent may show properties in which the buyer is interested to other prospective buyers without breaching an affirmative duty to the buyer.